tonnitommi/robocorp-twilio-demo/README.md

 Once the robot is configured in the Control Room and you have the code open in VS Code, it's very handy to use the Mark the Monkey tab to link your development environment with the Control Room, as well as to connect with the Vault.

+Good to go!
+Have fun and send us feedback! <3